Frederick de Houtman: Australia

 De Houtman then made landfall in the region known as Eendrachtsland, which the explorer Dirk Hartog had encountered earlier.
 In his journal, De Houtman identified these coasts as Locach, mentioned by Marco Polo to have been a country far south of China and indicated as such on maps by cartographers Plancius and Linschoten.

+Death

+Frederick de Houtman died on 21 October 1627, probably aged about 56; his exact date of birth remains unknown.